 In nearly the same scenario as the last example, this divergence warned long traders to sit it out, reduce exposure, or exit entirely.

-As we can see from the marked point, we got a solid breakdown of the support level from the pattern which offered a low risk short entry for the bears.
+As we can see from the marked point, we got a solid breakdown of the support level from the pattern, which offered a low-risk short entry for the bears.

 AAPL 5m Bearish Divergence – August 19, 2020 (Figure 2)

-- So we know what divergence looks like on the smaller intraday time frames.
+So, we know what Divergence looks like on the smaller intraday time frames.
 But what about the larger time frames?
 After all, not everyone is a day trader.
-Many of us are swing traders that don’t particularly enjoy staring at several monitors for too long.As we are all very aware, the 2020 pandemic outbreak led to some historic market volatility that will undoubtedly be talked about for decades to come.
+Many of us are swing traders who don’t particularly enjoy staring at several monitors for too long.
+We are all very aware that the 2020 pandemic outbreak led to some historic market volatility that will undoubtedly be discussed for decades.

-- It was impossible to anticipate an outbreak of an infectious disease, but weakness in the market was VERY evident.
-For those of you that are members of the Bullish Bears Facebook Group, you can a detailed post on the “evident weakness” matter by checking this post,Divergence was one of the many cues providing hints that something was going to give out prior to the drop in January/February 2020…
+It was impossible to anticipate an outbreak of an infectious disease, but weakness in the market was VERY evident.
+For those of you who are members of the Bullish Bears Facebook Group, you can find a detailed post on the “evident weakness” matter by checking this post.
+Divergence was one of the many cues providing hints that something would give out before the drop in January/February 2020…

-Hopefully, you can now see why trading divergence can be a helpful technique with adjusting your position sizing, reducing risk, and identifying clear trading opportunities.
+Hopefully, you can now see why trading divergence can be a helpful technique for adjusting your position sizing, reducing risk, and identifying clear trading opportunities.
 Indeed, it can help you stay on the right side of price action on many time frames, small and large.

-“The man who is a master of patience is a master of everything else.” – George Savile
+“The man who is a master of patience is a master of everything else.” – George Savile.